sindresorhus/first-chunk-stream/readme.md

 Type: `number`

-How many bytes you want to buffer.
+The number of bytes to buffer.